BLAAC PD Q&A

 • Are age 18 or older

-• Do not have a parent, sibling, or child with Parkinson's disease
+• Do not have PD and do not have a parent, sibling, or child with PD

 The Michael J. Fox Foundation's landmark study, the Parkinson's Progression Markers Initiative, is open to anyone over age 18 in the U.S. Learn more by clicking here.